-If they can prove any of these things they may be able to reduce what they must pay.
+If they can prove any of these things, they may be able to reduce what they must pay.
 In some cases they may be able to prevent you from making a claim entirely.

-When you slip and fall try to gather as much evidence as possible on the scene.
+When you slip and fall, try to gather as much evidence as possible on the scene.
 This includes photos, and the contact information of any witnesses.
 Get medical attention immediately, and follow all of your provider’s instructions.

 Not sure whether you have a case?
 You don’t have to guess or wait.
 You can schedule a free consultation with one of our expert lawyers right now.
-We’ll even help you file your claim with the property owner.
+We’ll even help you file a claim with the property owner.

 Working with us means working with some of Canada’s toughest litigators.
 You’ll be letting the property owner’s insurance company knows you mean business.